9 College Essay Topics to Avoid at ALL COSTS

 If you’re wondering if you can curse in a college essay, the answer is technical “yes.”
 However, we highly recommend against it.
 This can come off as abrasive and inappropriate.
 While it might fly with some admissions officers, the problem is that you can’t control who reads your essay.
 That’s why it’s best to avoid cursing altogether.

-We’ve dedicated this whole piece to help you avoid coming across as too cliche on your college essays.
+We’ve dedicated this whole piece to help you avoid coming across as too common on your college essays.
 However, the best way to do this is to avoid these topics altogether.
-However, we understand why they’re popular, to begin with.
-So, if you must rely on one of these cliche topics, find ways to make it unique and personal – which brings us to our next point.
+However, we understand why they’re popular.
+So, if you must rely on one of these topics, find ways to make it unique and personal – which brings us to our next point.

 Focus on you, not the topic.